 This may seem like a no-brainer, but when I get to the crag, I think it’s necessary to ask who is going to hang draws.
 Even if I’ve climbed with someone a zillion times and know she prefers to top-rope or climb with draws hung, I ask.
 For two climbers eager for the onsight, rock-paper-scissors establishes a mutual respect.
 And it’s fun.

-‘Cause for most of us, that’s all climbing is—fun.
+‘Cause for most of us, that’s what climbing is, first and foremost—fun.
 There can be stress, of course, with either wanting to send a route or managing fear.
 I know having a solid and respectful belayer can be the difference between a great time and, well, an all-out blowout at the crag.